1921 - 1930 (18 Weltumrunder)

 03.2009 The original book came out in paper in English from the Whitehorse-Press.com in USA.
 Bernd Tesch sells this as well.

-19.04.2015 Ives Campion informed me by email that he purchased one album and a one book in Hungarian language from Zoltan Sulkowsky. - B.T. has the impression that it comes from a member of the families of one of the travellers.
+19.04.2015 Ives Campion informed me by email that he purchased one album and a one book in Hungarian language from Zoltan Sulkowsky. - B.T. has the impression that it comes from

 21.10.2019: Csaba Görög is an Hungarian man who collects Harley Davidson. gorogcsaba@gmail.com Csaba owns (as Bernd Tesch does) a personal signed Book of Sulkowsky in Hungarian language.
 As well as the passport and a range of original-photos and > 100 metal-plaquets so far.
 Csaba wrote to me that Sulkowksy sold the bike/sidecar after ww2.
 He tries to find out where the bike NOW is.